ligandro/Football-Viz-for-Twitter/README.md

 </details>

 ## Introduction
-This repository contains a collection of tools, projects and resources that aim to support the generation of meaningful insight from football data.
-Python is used for extraction, processing, analysis and visualisation of event data, aggregated team data, market value data and more.
-The repository is broken down into mutliple projects and sub-projects, each of which aims to either perform a specific analysis, generate some specific insight, or introduce some level of automation to football data analytics.
-Using the contents of this repository, a number of novel & informative visuals and text threads have been created and shared with the football data analytics community via Twitter [(@_JKDS_)](https://twitter.com/_JKDS_).

-To support others who are wishing to develop their data analytics skills within the context of football data, I have produced a Getting Started Guide
+This repository contains a projects that are used to generate posts for my Twitter Account.Python is used for extraction,scraping,data pre-processing, analysis and visualisation.
+Libraries used are beautiful soup,matplotlib,pandas etc. These mini projects have helped me to understand data better and apply it to my field of interest which is Football.
+Check out my Twitter [(@Ligandro22_)](https://twitter.com/Ligandro22).

 ## Folder Structure